Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-To construct a theory for general algebraic stacks, we first need to construct a theory for algebraic spaces, and making use of the theory, we may construct that for algebraic stacks.
-Since the process for the construction from realizable schemes to algebraic spaces and that from algebraic spaces to algebraic stacks are parallel, we try to present these processes at once.
-Thus to get the theory for general algebraic spaces, one needs to read in the following way: First, read \S\ref{Dmodforstack}, \S\ref{cohfunctorstack} by replacing the indicated terminologies in these sections according to the following table.
-Then reread \S\ref{Dmodforstack}, \S\ref{cohfunctorstack}.
-This time, replace the terminologies by the ``second read'' following the table below.
+To construct a theory for general algebraic stacks, we will first need to construct a theory for algebraic spaces.
+Then using the theory for algebraic spaces, we shall construct a theory for all algebraic stacks.
+Since the process for generalizing the construction from the case of realizable schemes to algebraic spaces is the same as generalizing from algebraic spaces to algebraic stacks, we shall present the processes at the same time.
+In order to obtain the theory for general algebraic spaces, the reader should read sections \S\ref{Dmodforstack}, \S\ref{cohfunctorstack} as follows.
+First, read \S\ref{Dmodforstack}, \S\ref{cohfunctorstack} by replacing the word ``space'' (resp.\ ``good stack'', resp.\ ``good presentation'') by ``quasi-projective scheme'' (resp.\ \dots), the corresponding terminology indicated in the first block of the table below.
+The reader should then reread \S\ref{Dmodforstack}, \S\ref{cohfunctorstack}.
+This time using the second block of the table below instead of the first block.

 Note that since \stacks are of finite type, they are in particular quasi-compact.
 See paragraph \ref{secondreadsub}--\ref{remarkendofsecondpar} for additional explanation.
-Finally, we remark that admissible stacks we define in \S\ref{sixfuncadmstsec} are \stack in the sense of first read, and second read is not needed if the reader is only interested in the proof of the Langlands correspondence.
+Finally, we remark that admissible stacks we define in \S\ref{sixfuncadmstsec} are \stack in the sense of first read, and second read is not really necessary if the reader is only interested in the six functor formalism for schemes or Deligne-Mumford stacks.